thiennbao/robotics-hcmus/README.md

 > Website for Robotics & IoT Club

 ## How to run
-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
+To clone and run this application, you'll need Git and Node.js (which comes with npm).

-From your command line:

 Clone this repository
 ```sh